Supreme Court End’s Biden’s Eviction Moratorium

-Commercial Evictions, both monetary and non-monetary, along with residential evictions for hold-over tenancies (occurs when the tenant remains in the property after their lease has been terminated or not renewed) and evictions for non-monetary violations of the lease may still proceed as normal.
+Commercial Evictions, both monetary and non-monetary, along with residential evictions for hold-over tenancies (this occurs when the tenant remains in the property after their lease has been terminated or not renewed) and evictions for non-monetary violations of the rental agreement may still proceed as normal and are not affected by the CDC moratorium.

 What Is A Rental Agreement?